 This might be through upgrading the vehicle or using retrofit technology to reduce the emissions the vehicle produces, so it becomes compliant.

 The proposals also include investigating a scheme to offer loans at preferential rates for HGV and coach owners looking to take advantage of the Clean Freight Fund to buy or lease a compliant vehicle.

 The Clean Freight Fund and loan scheme are dependent on Greater Manchester receiving sufficient funding from government.

 We don’t yet have details of how you could apply for funding, or how much the funding could be for each vehicle, but we're working to develop the details to make sure that we help those who need it most first.

 Under our current proposals, the Clean Freight Fund would support vehicles which are registered in Greater Manchester.

 We’re proposing a range of supporting measures to help Greater Manchester’s people and businesses clean up our air.
 This includes:

-Thanks for reading about the Clean Air Plan proposals which could affect some HGVs and coaches.
+Thanks for reading about the Clean Air Plan proposals which could affect some HGVs.
 You can read more about the proposals as they affect other vehicles elsewhere on this site.